 Insurance companies – if you don’t ‘get it’ then they are a minefield of confusing information!

 Every Insurance company will differ greatly in what they have to offer you as a product and what they will charge you for that product.
-No two companies will offer exactly the same cover, so it is up to us as the customer to sift through these companies and find which is best to suit our personal needs.
+No two companies will offer exactly the same cover, so it is up to us as the customer to sift through these companies and find which is best to suit our personal or business insurance needs.
 The Insurance Company that your friend or neighbour uses may not be suitable for your specific circumstances.
 So whilst they may recommend their company as being “the best insurance company in the world” it is still up to us to make sure that their product is suitable for our needs.
 If you find companies that offer something similar, then they will generate different premiums – this will be based on different levels of cover, different options etc.

 How are premiums calculated?